Why would anyone want your gaming account?

 Even though someone stealing your account is a scary thought, but it’s not the only threat looming in the online gaming world.

 If you are serious about gaming and do it professionally or competitively, you may become a victim of a Distributed Denial of Service (DDoS) attack.
-Using a botnet with hundreds or thousands of infected devices create a botnet, a hacker could flood your router (if the IP is known) or the game server you’re connected to with requests.
-This creates a system overload and shuts it down.
-As a result, your game is disrupted or you get disconnected.
+Using a botnet, a hacker who knows your IP address could flood your router with artificially inflated traffic, forcing you offline.
+Your League of Legends teammates won’t be happy with the blackout your system will suffer from a DDOS attack.

 Hackers can also try to trick you into downloading malware.
 For example, if you want a game not released in your country of residence, you may decide to download it from a P2P website.
 Hackers know what games are popular, and they can use them as bait.
 Don’t get tempted to download malware masquerading as a new game release.